Coronavirus layoffs spark surge in state jobless claims - KVIA

 “Our unemployment insurance fund is getting hit pretty hard right now,” said Gov. Gina Raimondo of Rhode Island, where coronavirus-related jobless claims accelerated from zero to nearly 18,000 in barely one week.

-Raimondo, a Democrat, said the state already needed to start replenishing its fund and appealing for help from the federal government, which she said needed to “step up.”
+Raimondo, a Democrat, said the state needs to start replenishing its fund and appealed for help from the federal government.

 President Donald Trump’s administration is proposing an economic stimulus package that could approach $1 trillion and include sending checks to Americans within a matter of weeks to help them pay for groceries, bills, mortgages and rent.
-A separate aid bill pending in Congress could inject $1 billion into state unemployment insurance programs.
+The Senate gave final approval Wednesday to a separate bill that would inject $1 billion into state unemployment insurance programs.

 The federal aid could rival or exceed that of the Great Recession in 2008, when a financial industry crisis led to widespread layoffs.
 Economic analysts warn the country is likely entering — or already in — its first recession since then.